rougesteelproject/cse-251/lesson_04/canvas/prepare.md

 Each time `acquire()` is called, two outcomes are possible.

 1. If the semaphore count is zero, then that thread will be suspended.
-2. If the count is >0, then the count is decreased by one and the thread gains access to the protected code.
+2. If the count is > 0, then the count is decreased by one and the thread gains access to the protected code.

-When a thread calls `release()` on the semaphore, the count is increased by one and the operating system will "wake up" any threads waiting on the semaphore.
+When a thread calls `release()` on the semaphore, the count is increased by one and the operating system will *wake up* any threads waiting on the semaphore.
 Having a thread wait on a semaphore that is never `released()` is a deadlock situation.
+Keep the following **important** rules in mind:

-Semaphores are often used with locks.
-A semaphore of size 1 is the same as a lock.
+- Semaphores are often used with locks.
+- A semaphore of size 1 is the same as a lock.
+- You can call `release()` on a semaphore which increases the count by 1 without calling `acquire()`, which would would have decreased the count by 1; be careful doing this.

+Semaphores can be used for a variety of purposes, but some common use cases include:

+- Limiting concurrent connections to a server.
+For example, a web server might use a semaphore to limit the number of concurrent connections that it can handle at a time.
+This can help to prevent the server from becoming overloaded and crashing.
+- Limiting concurrent file operations on a hard drive.
+For example, a file system might use a semaphore to limit the number of concurrent read and write operations that can be performed on a file at a time.
+This can help to prevent the file system from becoming corrupted.
+- Limiting concurrent calculations.
+For example, a scientific computing library might use a semaphore to limit the number of concurrent calculations that can be performed at a time.
+This can help to prevent the calculations from interfering with each other and producing inaccurate results.